Feral Druid Frequently Asked Questions — Dragonflight 10.2

 Should I Pool Resources?

-Conditionally, yes.
-You should avoid wasting any Energy, the primary
+Yes.
+You should avoid wasting any Energy, the primary resource you will

-generate your Combo Points and wait on Energy before re-entering into
+situation where you generate your Combo Points and wait on Energy before

 How do I play with Saber Jaws?